Tac321/Conventional-Helicopter-Controller/README.md

 ## Conventional-Helicopter-Controller
 Control of a conventional Helicopter configuration model using Feedback Linearization and Integral Backstepping control.

+This simulations begins with the chopper falling upside down.
+Activating the controller will initiate self righting maneuver and stabilize the chopper for further navigation commands.

 ## How to run
 ### Run code